Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 EriVan Bio, supported by the Sid Martin Biotechnology Incubator in Florida, has submitted a patent for a cosmeceutical formulation combining exosomes derived from milk with those from mesenchymal cells to improve skin and hair health.

 Similarly, Kyung Hee University’s University-Industry Cooperation in Seoul has patented a composition utilizing milk-based exosomes to improve skin elasticity and reduce wrinkles.
-Research associated with this patent indicated that applying 50 µg/ml of milk exosomes can lead to a more than 150% increase in collagen synthesis and can reduce the elastase enzyme’s activity, contributing to skin aging by 1.5-fold.
+Research associated with this patent suggests that applying 50 µg/ml of milk exosomes can lead to a more than 150% increase in collagen synthesis and reduce the activity of the elastase enzyme, thereby contributing to skin aging by 1.5-fold.

 3. Exosomes as Bio-carriers